This modifier performs two computations:

-It counts the number of neighbors for each particle that are within a given cutoff range around its position.
-This information, the so-called coordination number of the particle, will be stored in the
+It counts the number of neighbors of each particle that are within a given cutoff distance around its current position.
+This neighbor count, the so-called coordination number of the particle, will be stored in the

-Coordinationoutput property by the modifier, where is available for subsequent operations, for example selecting particles that have a certain number of neighbors using the Expression selection modifier or visualizing the coordination numbers using the Color coding modifier.
+Coordinationoutput property by the modifier.
+This output property is available to subsequent modifiers in the OVITO data pipeline.
+For example, you could select all particles having a certain minimum number of neighbors using the Expression selection modifier or visualize the computed coordination numbers using the Color coding modifier.

-In addition, the modifier computes the radial pair distribution function (radial PDF, or simply RDF) for the particle system as a whole.
-The radial pair distribution function g(r) measures the probability of finding a particle at distance r given that there is a particle at position r=0; it is essentially a histogram of inter-particle distances.
+The modifier also computes the radial pair distribution function (radial PDF, or simply RDF) for the particle system.
+The radial pair distribution function g(r) measures the probability of finding a particle at distance r given that there is a particle at position r=0; it is essentially a histogram of pair-wise particle distances.
 The pair distribution function is normalized by the average number density of particles (i.e. the total number of particles in the simulation cell divided by its volume).
-See the Wikipedia for more information on this distribution function.
+See Wikipedia for more information on this distribution function.

 g(r) = cɑ2 gɑɑ(r) + 2 cɑcβ gɑβ(r) + cβ2 gββ(r)